-Even as designers we under appreciate typefaces, and form our type decisions on loosely based opinion, rather than objective understanding.
-How much do we know about the original industrial contexts for which our typefaces were designed?
-What do these contexts, and histories mean for determining the legibility, appropriate character, and use of our typefaces.
-No matter what design discipline we fit in, whether it’s UX, or traditional print design, our typefaces are essential elements of our work.
+Even designers underappreciate typefaces and often form type decisions on loosely-based opinion rather than objective understanding.
+Do most designers even know about the original industrial contexts for which various typefaces were designed?
+What do these contexts and histories mean for determining the legibility, appropriate character, and use of a given typeface?
+No matter what design discipline one is working in—whether it’s visual design or UX or traditional print design, typefaces are essential elements of virtually every bit of design produced.

-In this article, I will provide an overview of some of the most influential typefaces in use today are often overlooked in favor of unique typeface designs that are newer to the market—and sometimes rightly so.
+Some of the most influential typefaces in use today are often overlooked in favor of unique typeface designs that are newer to the market—and sometimes rightly so.
 Each of the typefaces in this article is decades, if not centuries old, and were all designed for different technological contexts.
-Thus, there have been many alternatives or updates designed since they were introduced.
-Even the fonts that were originally designed for the screen have become outdated as displays, and printers become higher resolution and capable of displaying more complex shapes accurately.
+Thus, there have been many alternatives or updates created since they were introduced.
+Even some of the fonts originally designed for screens have become outdated as displays and printers become higher resolution and capable of displaying more complex shapes accurately.

 Times New Roman